pudly/schmopera-hugo/content/articles/andrea-chenier.md

 related_companies = []
 related_people = []
 short_description = "It is an increasingly rare occasion to feel moved in the way I was watching this performance when I go to the opera now.
-Perhaps I'm spoiled; too much of a good thing, and all that." slug = "andrea-chenier" title = "Andrea Chenier" youtube_url = ""
+Perhaps I'm spoiled; too much of a good thing, and all that." slug = "great-stars-great-direction-andrea-chenier-at-roh" title = "Great stars & great direction: Andrea Chenier at ROH" youtube_url = ""

 +++